 You may be suffering from ptosis if you experience the following symptoms:

-Ptosis in Singapore is often left untreated and even undiagnosed, and patients learn to “live with it”.
+Ptosis is often left untreated and even undiagnosed, and patients learn to “live with it”.
 Do not tarry – ptosis can worsen over time and cause eye problems such as lazy eye (amblyopia), the inability to see well despite wearing glasses and permanent disfigurement.

 In Singapore, all medically-necessary ptosis procedures are MediSave-claimable.
 This is diagnosed using one or all of the following tests during the initial consultation with your plastic surgeon.